psycopg/psycopg2/doc/src/extras.rst

 Hstore data type
 ----------------

+.. versionadded:: 2.2.3

+The |hstore|_ data type is a key-value store embedded in PostgreSQL.
+It has been available for several server versions but with the release 9.0 it has been greatly improved in capacity and usefulness with the addiction of many functions.
+It supports GiST or GIN indexes allowing search by keys or key/value pairs as well as regular BTree indexes for equality, uniqueness etc.

+Psycopg can convert Python `dict` objects to and from |hstore| structures.
-Python `dict` objects can be converted into the PostgreSQL |hstore|_ data type.
-Only dictionaries with string/unicode keys and values are supported.
-None are also allowed as values.
+Only dictionaries with string/unicode keys and values are supported.  `None` is also allowed as value.
+Psycopg uses a more efficient |hstore|

-The |hstore| type has received a lot of improvements in the PostgreSQL 9.0 release and the Psycopg adapter uses a more efficient representation if the new release is detected.
+representation when dealing with PostgreSQL 9.0 but previous server versions are supportes as well.
+By default the adapter/typecaster are disabled: they can be enabled using the `register_hstore()` function.

+.. autofunction:: register_hstore

 .. |hstore| replace:: :sql:`hstore`
 .. _hstore: http://www.postgresql.org/docs/9.0/static/hstore.html

-.. autofunction:: register_hstore